Bernard Herrmann: Compositional style and philosophy

 Herrmann's music is typified by frequent use of ostinati (short repeating patterns), novel orchestration, and, in his film scores, an ability to portray character traits not altogether obvious from other elements of the film.

 Early in his life, Herrmann committed himself to a creed of personal integrity at the price of unpopularity: the quintessential artist.
 His philosophy is summarized by a favorite Tolstoy quote: "Eagles fly alone, and sparrows fly in flocks."
 Thus, Herrmann only composed music for films when he was allowed the artistic liberty to compose what he wished without the director getting in the way.
 This was the cause of the split with Hitchcock after over a decade of composing scores for the director's films.

 His philosophy of orchestrating film was based on the assumption that the musicians were selected and hired for the recording session – that this music was not constrained to the musical forces of the concert hall.
-For example, his use of nine harps in Beneath the 12-Mile Reef created an extraordinary underwater-like sonic landscape; his use of four alto flutes in Citizen Kane contributed to the unsettling quality of the opening, only matched by the use of 12 flutes in his unused Torn Curtain score; and his use of the serpent in White Witch Doctor is possibly the first use of that instrument in a film score.
+For example, his use of nine harps in Beneath the 12-Mile Reef created an extraordinary underwater-like sonic landscape; his use of four alto flutes in Citizen Kane contributed to the unsettling quality of the opening, only matched by the use of 12 flutes in his unused Torn Curtain score.
+He used the serpent in the score of White Witch Doctor.

-Herrmann said: "To orchestrate is like a thumbprint.
-I can't understand having someone else do it.
+Throughout his life, he emphasized the importance of orchestration: "To orchestrate is like a thumbprint.
+People have a style.
+I don't understand it, having someone orchestrate.
 It would be like someone putting color to your paintings."

 Herrmann subscribed to the belief that the best film music should be able to stand on its own legs when detached from the film for which it was originally written.
 To this end, he made several well-known recordings for Decca of arrangements of his own film music as well as music of other prominent composers.